 Earlier stage credits include the Australasian Tour of Mamma Mia!; the role of Mickey in Leader of the Pack, for which she received yet another Green Room Award (Best Featured Ensemble in a Musical); Dusty: The Original Pop Diva; Demeter in Cats; Mary Poppins for Free Rain Theatre; the Holland season of Dirty Dancing; a tour of The Music of Andrew Lloyd Webber and the play Closer.

 Alinta is frequently asked to perform at special events and concerts across the country both as a soloist and with her bands.
-Highlights have been singing for 50,000 people at Adelaide Oval on New Year’s Eve and performing as a featured guest artist with the Melbourne and Queensland symphony orchestras.
+Highlights have been singing the national anthem at the 2019 State of Origin, which was broadcast live across Australia, and performing for 50,000 people at Adelaide Oval on New Year’s Eve.
+She has also performed as a featured guest artist with the Melbourne and Queensland symphony orchestras.